Rules and Practice Guidance

 - partner with the child, family and community through Aboriginal Family-led Decision Making processes to identify appropriate family and kinship care arrangements for a child to be safely returned to their family and community in a timely manner

-FACS is responsible for triaging all risk of significant harm (ROSH) reports through the Child Protection Helpline and Community Services Centres, relating to Aboriginal children and their families and assessing which response is most appropriate.
+DCJ is responsible for triaging all risk of significant harm (ROSH) reports through the Child Protection Helpline and Community Services Centres, relating to Aboriginal children and their families and assessing which response is most appropriate.

-FACS Caseworkers ensure the following is included in Triage practice:
+DCJ Caseworkers ensure the following is included in Triage practice:

 - Aboriginal children and their families are identified as early as possible so that they can receive culturally appropriate supports and services in a timely manner.

 - An Aboriginal child’s identity is accurately and consistently recorded to ensure that their cultural rights are protected and promoted.
 This is an active and ongoing process for all children, and includes the child (where age and development permits), the parents, family/kin or community members.

 - Family finding processes are initiated to identify significant relationships and broader family networks that may be able to support the child and their family.